nadavyayon/organ_axis_tutorial/docs/source/model.rst

 Distance function (D) for point (P) and structure (S)
 ---------------
-Once our grid is set we can define our basic distance function (D) that is the minimal distances of every point P to nearest nighbours (K) in strtucture S. In the illustration below, we show the how the minimal dustance is defined to S1 which contains P and S2 which doesn't contain P.
+Once our grid is set we can define our basic distance function (D) that is the minimal distances of every point P to nearest neighbours (K) in structure S. In the illustration below, we show the how the minimal distance is defined to S1 which contains P and S2 which doesn't contain P.

 Definition: